• Better integration

 - Energy performance certificates (EPCs) will have a different validity.
 EPCs of class C and above will be valid for 10 years.
 Lower class EPCs (D-G) will be issued for only 5 years.

-Energy performance of the EU building stock
+Decarbonising the building stock

 The role of HVAC solutions